cnerg/snippets/t_test/README.md

 A z-test is used when comparing sample mean with large sample size to population mean where population variance is known.

-t-test is used to compare sample means with small sample size (< 30) when population variance is unknown.
+A t-test is used to compare sample means with small sample size (< 30) when population variance is unknown.